ATOMDB Banner

 News

 This paper introduces our new resonance scattering model rsapec.This model is compatible with pyXSPEC and offers an alternative to the commonly employed APEC model for fitting X-ray spectra characterized by optically thick lines.
-Example script to run rsapec is in the AtomDB: Example Script Page.
+An example script to run rsapec is in the AtomDB: Example Script page.

 This paper explores the impact of atomic data uncertainties on measured physical parameters of Perseus galaxy cluster using the atomdb tool variableapec